the grand ole opry

 Gene Watson joined us in 2013, but it was by chance that Gene got into music.
 He grew up in a poor family in Palestine, Texas - and was working with cars in Houston when he was invited by The Wilburn Brothers to Nashville to perform at The Grand Ole Opry.
 Watson performed Hank Williams' "I can't help it if I'm still in love with you", and received a standing ovation afterwards.
 He eventually joined the Ernest Tubb Record Shop, where he was broadcast on The Midnight Jamboree.

-Gene Watson joined the Opry family in 2020, having stood traditional and strong in country music since 1962.
-He has inspired artists such as Brad Paisley, Alan Jackson and Vince Gill, and shows that sometimes something random can be very good.
+Gene Watson was inducted into the Opry family in 2020, having stood traditional and strong in country music since 1962.
+He has inspired Artists like Brad Paisley, Alan Jackson and Vince Gill, and shows that sometimes something random can be really good.

 Josh Turner